SHEDOOMTC/When-Patterns-have-no-Meaning/README.md

 **Here is the hypothesis:**

 *Fluctuations and changes in the position of residues around the active can model the differences between a bound and unbound conformation.
-This fluctuations can be tracked by the **per-atom distances** between all possible residue-atom combinations of residues withing a cut-off distance from the ligand around the active site.
-How close and changes in this closeness between these atoms can be easily captured with distances*
+This fluctuations can be tracked by the **per-atom distances** between all possible residue-atom combinations of residues within a cut-off distance from the ligand around the active site.
+How close these atoms are, and changes in this closeness can be easily captured with distances*

 To get the data, I defined the set of all **residues within 8Å** from the ligand: